 Stop Ivory Demand

-The Elephant Crisis Fund (ECF) was created by Save the Elephants and WCN to fuel this coalition—supporting the best ideas to end the ivory crisis, not a single institution.
+The Elephant Crisis Fund (ECF) was created by Save the Elephants and WCN to fuel this coalition—supporting the best ideas to end the ivory crisis.
 The ECF fosters collaboration, and delivers rapid impact on the ground.
-Since its inception, the ECF has raised $19.9 million and has funded over 238 projects across 35 countries to stop elephant poaching and the trafficking and demand for ivory.
+Since its inception, the ECF has raised over $20 million and has funded over 255 projects across 36 countries to stop elephant poaching and the trafficking and demand for ivory.

 The Elephant Crisis Fund has but one goal: to end the ivory crisis.

 Lions are in crisis.
 In just 25 years, lion populations have declined by half.

 WCN launched the Lion Recovery Fund (LRF) in 2017 in partnership with the Leonardo DiCaprio Foundation.
 This innovative Fund serves as an additional and separate WCN investment vehicle for range-wide lion conservation, alongside the courageous, impactful lion conservation work of our Network Partners Ewaso Lions and Niassa Lion Project who work tirelessly on-the-ground with communities to reduce human-lion conflict, and to protect and manage lion landscapes.

 The Lion Recovery Fund invests in the most effective projects aimed at recovering lions across Africa—backing several key tactics such as supporting the parks and reserves that serve as lion strongholds and promoting co-existence so that people can live alongside and benefit from lions.

 The LRF is moving swiftly to convene conservationists and other institutions to address the threats to lions and ensure the King of Beasts can thrive across Africa.